-Through digitalization, we will fundamentally review business processes related to daily maintenance and management, and optimize operations based on data such as lead time for processing abnormalities and regulation time, to achieve early detection and early treatment of damaged areas and falling objects.
+Through digitalization, we will fundamentally review business processes related to daily maintenance and management, and optimize operations based on data such as lead time for processing abnormalities and regulation time.

-• Cooperation with building contractors is essential for road maintenance and administration.
-However, the number of skilled workers has declined by approximately 1.3 million since its peak, and at the same time, the population is aging.
+• The number of skilled construction workers, essential for road maintenance and management, has declined by approximately 1.4 million from its peak, and at the same time, the number of older workers is increasing

-[Technicians] (1997) 4.55 million people -> (2019) 3.24 million people [Percentage of construction workers aged 55 and over] (1997): approx. 24% -> (2019): approx. 35%
+[Skilled workers] 1997: 4.55 million → 2020: 3.18 million [Percentage of construction workers 55 years old or older] 1997: approx. $24\% \rightarrow 2020$: approx. 36%